 When writing or editing code to help fix a problem or debug, the programmer may comment out one or more lines.
 After a line is commented out, it's skipped the next time the code is executed.
 If, after commenting out code the problem is fixed, it helps give the programmer an idea of where the problem in the code exists.

 2. Hidden text in Microsoft Excel, Google Sheets, and other spreadsheet software that enables users to make comments about cells and their values.
 Cells with comments have a color corner in the top-right corner of the cell.

-3. In general, a comment is a remark, suggestion, or another form of feedback about a product or service.
-If you would like to give Computer Hope a comment, contact customer service.
+3. Generally, a comment is a remark, suggestion, or feedback about a product or service.
+To give Computer Hope a comment, contact customer service.